 - Fresh Ingredients.
-Use 2 teaspoons minced garlic and 1 teaspoon minced fresh ginger.
+Use 2 teaspoons minced fresh garlic and 1 teaspoon minced fresh ginger.
 You can use powdered versions - garlic powder or ginger powder - though I prefer fresh, as they are more pungent.

 - Thickening.
 If desired, use ¼ cup cold water mixed with 2 teaspoons cornstarch.
 Cornstarch and water will help to thicken up the teriyaki sauce.

 - Spice It Up.
 Use 1 tablespoon chili flakes, if you prefer a spicier version, like I do.
 You can skip it if you'd like.